+IV.80.
+Compensation paid or due to Ex Executive Directors for the termination of their duties during the term of office termination of office.
 IV.81.
-Indication of the annual amount of remuneration earned, jointly and individually, by the members of the Company's supervisory bodies, for the purposes of Article 26-C of the Securities Code, as it stands
+Indication of the annual amount of remuneration earned, jointly and individually, by the members of the Company's supervisory bodies, for the purposes of Article 26-C of the Securities Code, as it of the IPCG Code, it is hereby reported that, executive directors Mengrong Cheng, Lequan no amounts were paid by the Company for this